Kingdom Hearts II: Story

-Sora, Donald, and Goofy have been asleep for the past year to regain their lost memories.
-Roxas, Sora's Nobody, is trapped in a virtual simulation of Twilight Town created by DiZ to merge him with his original self and restore Sora's power.
-DiZ's plans are threatened when Nobodies led by Axel, Roxas's former friend in Organization XIII, infiltrate the virtual town to extract Roxas.
-However, Roxas is able to repel the Nobodies and merge with Sora.
-Sora, Donald, and Goofy awaken and meet King Mickey and Yen Sid, who send them on another journey to find Riku and uncover the Organization's plans.
-Afterward, Maleficent is resurrected and joins with Pete to continue her quest for power.
+Sora, Donald, and Goofy have spent the past year in suspended animation to restore their lost memories.
+Meanwhile, Roxas, Sora's Nobody, is unknowingly trapped in a virtual simulation of Twilight Town created by DiZ to protect him from Organization XIII until Sora awakens.
+DiZ's plan is threatened when Nobodies led by Axel, Roxas's former friend in Organization XIII, infiltrate the virtual town to retrieve him.
+Roxas repels the Nobodies before merging with Sora.
+After awakening, Sora, Donald, and Goofy meet King Mickey and Yen Sid, who send them on a new journey to find Riku and uncover Organization XIII's plans.
+Meanwhile, Maleficent is resurrected and reunites with Pete to continue her quest for power.

-Sora travels to familiar and unfamiliar worlds and resolves problems caused by Organization XIII, the Heartless, and various local villains.
-During a visit to Hollow Bastion, they reunite with Mickey, who explains that the Heartless "Ansem" they defeated is an imposter named Xehanort, whose Nobody, Xemnas, is the Organization's leader.
-The Organization reveal that they seek to create their own version of Kingdom Hearts from the hearts Sora has released from the Heartless, believing its power will restore their lost hearts; they also reveal their captivity of Kairi to force Sora's compliance.
-Sora revisits the worlds to solve lingering problems while seeking a path to Organization XIII's base of operations in the World That Never Was.
-Throughout his endeavors, Sora is secretly aided by a hooded figure whom he believes to be Riku.
+Sora travels to both familiar and unfamiliar worlds, resolving conflicts caused by Organization XIII, the Heartless, and various local villains.
+During a visit to Hollow Bastion, the group reunites with Mickey, who reveals that the "Ansem" they previously defeated was an impostor who was actually the Heartless of a man named Xehanort, and that Xehanort's Nobody, Xemnas, leads Organization XIII.
+The Organization reveals that it seeks to create its own Kingdom Hearts from the hearts Sora releases from defeated Heartless, believing its power will restore the members' lost hearts.
+They also abduct Kairi to use as leverage against Sora.
+As Sora revisits the worlds to resolve lingering problems while searching for a route to Organization XIII's stronghold in the World That Never Was, he is secretly aided by a hooded figure he believes to be Riku.

-Following a lead, Sora, Donald, and Goofy enter a passageway to the World That Never Was through Twilight Town, where Axel sacrifices himself to allow them to proceed.
-Sora finds Kairi and Riku, with the latter's appearance having been changed to that Xehanort's Heartless after using his power to capture Roxas.
-Mickey encounters DiZ, who reveals himself to be the true Ansem, Xehanort's mentor.
-Ansem uses a device that dissipates some of Kingdom Hearts' power, but a system overload causes the device to self-destruct, engulfing Ansem and returning Riku to his original form.
-Atop the Castle That Never Was, Sora and company battle Xemnas, who uses what remains of Kingdom Hearts to fight them.
-After Sora and Riku destroy Xemnas, they become trapped in the realm of darkness.
-There, they discover a portal to the realm of light in a bottled letter sent by Kairi, allowing them to return to the Destiny Islands and reunite with their friends.
-In a post-credits scene, Sora, Kairi, and Riku receive a letter from Mickey.
+Following a lead, Sora, Donald, and Goofy travel through Twilight Town to reach the World That Never Was, where Axel sacrifices himself to help them proceed.
+Sora reunites with Kairi and Riku, learning that Riku assumed the appearance of Xehanort's Heartless after unleashing his power to subdue Roxas.
+Mickey encounters DiZ, who reveals himself to be the real Ansem, Xehanort's mentor.
+Ansem uses a device to dissipate some of Kingdom Hearts' power, but it overloads and explodes, apparently killing him while restoring Riku's original appearance.
+At the Castle That Never Was, Sora and his allies defeat Xemnas, who draws on the remnants of Kingdom Hearts during the battle.
+During the battle, Sora and Riku become trapped in the Realm of Darkness, where they discover a letter from Kairi that opens a portal back to the Destiny Islands, allowing them to reunite with their friends.
+In a post-credits scene, Sora, Kairi, and Riku receive a letter from Mickey, the contents of which are hidden from the player.